 UM’s Plain Language Medical Dictionary

-This dictionary provides an alphabetical list of plain and preferred language alternatives for use in research, promoting inclusivity and sensitivity in communication.
+This dictionary provides an alphabetical list of plain and preferred language alternatives for research and medical jargon.

 PHCC’s Plain Language for Public-Health

-Using plain language in research is essential because it ensures that information is accessible, understandable, and useful to a diverse audience.
-This resource guides researchers in best practices in using plain language- by communicating clearly and concisely, researchers can facilitate comprehension, promote health literacy, and build trust with their audience, ultimately advancing public health initiatives.
+Using plain language in research is essential because it ensures that information is understandable and useful to your audience.
+This resource guides researchers in best practices in using plain language- by communicating clearly and concisely, researchers can facilitate comprehension and build trust with their audience.

 The University of Wisconsin-Madison offers Plain Language training to faculty and staff, consisting of both in-person workshops and a 4-week online course.
 Participants can choose to attend introductory classes or a sequential series covering word choice, grammar, content organization, and formatting.
 Completion of the workshops or online training earns participants a Plain Language certificate, enhancing communication skills across various positions and facilitating clearer message delivery.